eadf/toxicblend.rs/README.md

 - [ ] Document the rest of the operations.
 - [ ] Add command line options to the server, setting bind address and port.
 Possibly feature gated for security reasons.
 - [ ] Port the rest of the operations.
+- [ ] Lift the 'flatness' restriction, it should be enough with flat in any plane.